-Range: Works on self, sight works to the limits

-of normal sight.
+Range: Works on self, sight works to the limits of normal sight.

+Magic Resistance: Not applicable.
 Reverse: The reverse of this spell protects one creature from detection by Astromantic Sight spells, though an Astromantic Sight of higher level will still see the hidden presence.
+Range: 10 feet.